spangen87/bls-digital/README.md

 [Back to top](#contents)
 ## Acknowledgements
 This project was made as Portfolio Project 5 in the Full Stack Software Deevelopment education from [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), tutors from Tutor Support, the slack community at [Code Institute](https://codeinstitute.net/) for the help and support during this project.
 I also would like to thank my colleagues Daniel and Järker at [Best Las](https://bestlas.se/) for giving me the opportunity and time to do this education.
+Also a big thanks to Ludde Hedlund for helping me with the logic when I got stuck.
 It has been more intense then I could imagine, but also more fun and rewarding!

 Rikard Spångmyr, 2023.
 [Back to top](#contents)